rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

 Docker enables the read-only portion of a Linux operating system kernel to be shared among several images.
 Each image has its own lib and bin folders containing executables.

-Docker enables developers and system administrators
-<strong>port</strong> applications
-across systems and machines easily, with all dependencies intact.

 To recap, Docker containers are created using docker images, built by parsing a <strong>Dockerfile</strong>